L13/vscode-projects/README.md

 ## Features

 * Supports extension [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff)
-* Auto detects Git repositories, VS Code folders and VS Code workspace files.
+* Auto detects Git repositories, Visual Studio Code folders and workspace files.
-* Add folders and VS Code workspace files to the project list.
+* Add folders and Visual Studio Code workspace files to the project list.
 * Save the current workspace in the project list.
-* Save auto detected Git repositories, VS Code folders and VS Code workspaces as projects.
+* Save auto detected Git repositories, Visual Studio Code folders and workspace files as projects.
-* Add projects, Git repositories, VS Code folders and VS Code workspaces to favorites.
+* Add projects, Git repositories, Visual Studio Code folders and workspace files to favorites.
 * Open and pick a (favorite) workspace in the (favorite) quick pick menu.
-* Open a workspace in the current or a new window in VS Code Explorer or Projects.
+* Open a workspace in the current or a new window in Visual Studio Code Explorer or Projects.
 * Reveal a workspace in the Finder/Explorer.
 * Open a workspace in the Terminal.
 * Cache detected folders and workspaces between sessions.
 * Sort workspaces by name, category or type.
 * Add custom groups to organize your favorites and workspaces.
 * Assign a workspace or group to a slot to open it with a keyboard shortcut.
+* Organize your workspaces with tags.
 * Select a color for a project which also changes the status bar color of the workspace.

 ### Workspaces